Bacterial cell structure: The bacterial DNA and plasmids

 The bacterial DNA is not packaged using histones to form chromatin as in eukaryotes but instead exists as a highly compact supercoiled structure, the precise nature of which remains unclear.
-Most bacterial chromosomes are circular although some examples of linear DNA exist (e.g. Borrelia burgdorferi).
-Usually a single bacterial chromosome is present, although some species with multiple chromosomes have been described.
+Most bacterial chromosomes are circular, although some examples of linear chromosomes exist (e.g. Borrelia burgdorferi).
+Usually, a single bacterial chromosome is present, although some species with multiple chromosomes have been described.

-Along with chromosomal DNA, most bacteria also contain small independent pieces of DNA called plasmids that often encode advantageous traits but not essential to their bacterial host.
+Along with chromosomal DNA, most bacteria also contain small independent pieces of DNA called plasmids that often encode advantageous traits but are not essential to their bacterial host.
 Plasmids can be easily gained or lost by a bacterium and can be transferred between bacteria as a form of horizontal gene transfer.
-So plasmids can be described as extrachromosomal DNA in a bacterial cell.

 Ribosomes and other multiprotein complexes

 In most bacteria the most numerous intracellular structure is the ribosome, the site of protein synthesis in all living organisms.
 All prokaryotes have 70S (where S=Svedberg units) ribosomes while eukaryotes contain larger 80S ribosomes in their cytosol.
 The 70S ribosome is made up of a 50S and 30S subunits.
 The 50S subunit contains the 23S and 5S rRNA while the 30S subunit contains the 16S rRNA.
 These rRNA molecules differ in size in eukaryotes and are complexed with a large number of ribosomal proteins, the number and type of which can vary slightly between organisms.
 While the ribosome is the most commonly observed intracellular multiprotein complex in bacteria other large complexes do occur and can sometimes be seen using microscopy.